Categories

 Ranking categories apply ordered sort rules to the same data.
 Best-value rankings weight earnings against net price; highest-earning rankings sort on raw median earnings; most-selective rankings sort on IPEDS admission rate; largest rankings sort on reported undergraduate enrollment.
 Rankings are useful framing but always inherit the underlying data's limitations, suppression for small cohorts, lag from data publication, and demographic non-representativeness of the federal-aid-recipient earnings sample.

-Whichever category you start in, the same suppression thresholds apply.
-The College Scorecard suppresses earnings data when fewer than 30 students appear in a cohort, per federal privacy rules.
-Small programs at small institutions therefore commonly show "data not reported" rather than a number, this is missing-by-design, not missing-by-error.
-Tuition figures reflect sticker prices from institutional reports and may not align with the academic year you are researching; net-price calculations include financial aid where IPEDS reports it.
+Whichever category you start in, the same source limitations apply.
+The College Scorecard suppresses cells that do not meet reporting and privacy standards and applies additional privacy treatment to earnings.
+Small programs at small institutions therefore commonly show "data not reported" rather than a number; this can be missing by design, not by error.
+Tuition figures reflect institutional reports and may not align with the academic year you are researching; net-price fields reflect defined aid-recipient cohorts, not individual quotes.

 Browse Rankings